pyroll-project/pyroll-work-roll-elastic-deformation/README.md

-# PyRoll Work Roll Elastic Deformation
+# PyRolL Work Roll Elastic Deformation

 Plugin for PyRolL providing the calculation of elastic work roll deformation by matrix method.